SorinaHamidifar/aether-engine/README.md

 # Description:
 # A dynamic repository built to power experimentation, innovation,
 # and scalable code.
 Designed as a foundation for future projects,
-# blending creativity with strength to drive imp
+# blending creativity with strength to drive impct
 # ================================

 # ---------- main.py ----------